Pravargav/DSA_Note/leetcode-understoodlist-4.md

 }

 ```
--> Dijkstra's algorithm is BFS usning Priority Queue in place of Normal Queue(Greedy and Positive Edges Only)
+-> Dijkstra's algorithm is BFS usning Priority Queue in place of Normal Queue(Greedy and Positive Edges Only but takes less time Complexity so useful)

-->
+-> Bellman Ford algorithm (Dynamic Programming , Negative Edges But high time complexity so useful only for negativ edges)